OwenCochell/cursepy/docs/source/basic/curse_inst.rst

     deps = inst.get_dependencies()

-You can also pass 'required=True' to get only required dependencies.
+You can also pass 'required=True' to get only required dependencies, and 'optional=True' to get only optional dependencies.

 You can also get the 'get_addon()' method to retrieve a CurseAddon object representing the addon this file is attached to.